dokku/dokku/docs/advanced-usage/plugin-management.md

   trace                0.20.0 enabled    dokku core trace plugin
 ```

-You can check if a plugin has been installed via the `pluginn:installed` command:
+You can check if a plugin has been installed via the `plugin:installed` command:

 ```shell
 dokku plugin:install postgres